uswds/uswds-site/README.md

 npm run install
 ```

-Next, we'll perform a build step to copy and compile all of the necessary files that create the site:
+Next, you'll perform a build step to copy and compile all of the necessary files that create the site:

 ```sh
 npm run build
 ```

-Now that all of your dependencies are installed you can run you local server by running the following command:
+Now that all of your dependencies are installed, you can run you local server by running the following command:

 ```sh
 npm run start
 ```

-Go to `127.0.0.1:4000` in your browser and you should be viewing a local instance of [standards.usa.gov](https://standards.usa.gov).
+Go to `127.0.0.1:4000` in your browser — you should be viewing a local instance of [standards.usa.gov](https://standards.usa.gov).

 Here is a reference to a few other utility commands:

-- `npm run clean`: Cleans out copied over dependency assests.
+- `npm run clean`: Cleans out copied-over dependency assests.

 - `npm run lint`: Runs `eslint` and `sass-lint` against JavaScript and Sass files.